tilznit/bastion.htb/README.md

 ### Privesc and Pwn

 Next I need to enumerate to find a path to privesc.
 A reasonable start would be to [look at the programs that the user installed](https://www.howtogeek.com/165293/how-to-get-a-list-of-software-installed-on-your-pc-with-a-single-command/) on the machine.
-I ran the following powershell to output installed software on the machine.
+I ran the following powershell to find installed software on the machine.

 ```Powershell
 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, InstallDate